zriyansh/signoz.io/docs/azure-monitoring/app-service/appsvc-logging.md

 ## Setup

 1. Navigate to your App Service in the Azure portal
-2. Go to the "Diagnostic settings" section
+2. Search for "Diagnostic settings" in the left navigation menu
 3. Click on "Add Diagnostic Setting"
     <figure data-zoomable align="left">
     <img